Anirudh-Kulkarni/100-Days-of-Python/Blackjack/README.md

 # Blackjack Game

 This folder contains the program that allows you to play Blackjack.
-You can try out the game [here](https://games.washingtonpost.com/games/blackjack/){:target="_blank" rel="noopener"}.
+You can try out the game [here].

 ## Blackjack Overview